 Make sure the material is soft enough to be comfortable for baby at the back when sitting down.

-The legionnaire hat is a good sun-safe option.
-The neck is protected by the flap at the back.
+The legionnaire hat is an excellent sun-safe option.
+The flap at the back protects the neck.
 The ears should fall under the flap as well.
 The side flap provides sufficient shade for babies’ collarbone and shoulders.
 The front brim should offer enough shade for babies’ face.

-Make sure that the material is soft enough so it is comfortable at the back for baby when baby sits down.
+Ensure that the material is soft enough, so it is comfortable at the back for baby when baby sits down.

-Swim hats are made from quick-drying material and if you have a better quality variation they often are chloride resistant so the material colours stay nice even after swimming in chlorinated water.
-Often the higher quality hats are salt resistant as well.
-The better quality swim hats are UPF+ rated, for better protection aim for UPF +50
+Swim hats are made from quick-drying material, and if you have a better quality variation, they often are chlor, ide resistant.
+Hence, the material colours stay nice even after swimming in chlorinated water.
+Usually, the higher quality hats are salt resistant as well.
+The better quality swim hats are UPF+ rated, for better protection aim for UPF +5

 The brims of the hat should offer sun protection to the face, ears and neck.

-As earlier mentioned the brim should be a minimum of 5 centimetres for infants 0-1 and up till the age of 8.
+As earlier mentioned, the brim should be a minimum of 5 centimetres for infants 0-1 and up until 8.
 Over the age of 8, there is a recommendation of a 6-centimetre brim.

 While the brim of the bucket head is more of a downward drop, the broad-brimmed hat is more horizontally.

 Again aim for a material with a minimum of UPF +30 if you are looking for proper sun protection but ideally UPF+50.